 What about the results?

 The results of the research and treatment will not be available until all the patients have completed the treatment course.
 This may take several years.
 But researchers regularly review the records during the trial.
 If they discover important information, they tell each doctor involved.
+The doctors will share this with participants.
 That way, they share all the findings.